 The low bed

-The scoop mattress
+The concave/scoop mattress

 The fall mat

-A brand-new approach to fall prevention
+A innovative approach to fall prevention in elderly individuals

 put a stop to bed falls